eth-cscs/cpp-course-2024/concepts/concepts.md

 <div class="hcenter">

 Till now we used concepts without using any new keyword.

-Actually there are more ways to express the same constraint using the `requires` keyword.
+Declaring "constrained type placeholder" is not the only way to declare constraints for a type.
+Actually there are two other ways to express the same constraint using the `requires` keyword.

 **Constraining the template**